-• Retribution: besides the base salary, employees are entitled to an annual holiday allowance and Christmas allowance, which amount is equivalent to the base salary.
-The minimum national wage is currently ?426,00, although the applicable collective agreement usually provide higher minimum amounts per each professional category.
+■ RETRIBUTION: besides the base salary, employees are entitled to an annual holiday allowance and Christmas allowance, which amount is equivalent to the base salary.
+The minimum national wage is currently €485,00, although the applicable collective agreement usually provide higher minimum amounts per each professional category.

 Employees may also be paid other allowances, depending on the terms under which the work is performed, such as the nightshift allowance or the shift allowance.
 Generally, some of these allowances - such as the shift allowance or the meal allowance - are provided in the applicable collective bargaining agreement, as its payment is not mandatory by law.
+Besides, the payment of the meal subsidy is a common practice, even if not provided in any collective bargaining agreement.

-• Working hours: as a general rule, employees may be committed to a maximum working schedule of 8 hours per day and 40 hours per week.
+■ WORKING HOURS: as a general rule, employees may be committed to a maximum working schedule of 8 hours per day and 40 hours per week.
 The parties may also agree on a part-time working schedule.

 The work performed beyond these limits (and also on resting days) is considered as overtime work, which, itself, is limited to a certain number of hours per day and per year.
 The performance of overtime work entitles the employee to a special allowance per each hour of overtime work rendered.
+Recently, the additional salary for overtime time has been reduced to a half and the employee is no longer entitled to, additionally, have a day-off.

 Depending on the type of functions, the employer and the employee may agree on a working hours exemption schedule, case where said daily and weekly limits shall not apply.
-Being the case, the employee is entitled to a monthly allowance, which amount is approximately equivalent to 20%/25% of the base salary, save if provided otherwise in the applicable collective agreement.
+Being the case, the employee is entitled to a monthly allowance, which amount is equivalent to, roughly, 20%/25% of the base salary, save if provided otherwise in the applicable collective agreement.

 The Labour Code 2009 has introduced new types of scheduling the working hours in order to adapt the working schedules to the production needs, enabling the employer to concentrate a greater number of hours of work per day and per week or to manage the daily and weekly limits of hours of work in accordance with the production flows.
-However, the implementation of some of these schedules has to be previously agreed with the employee's representatives in the applicable collective bargaining agreements.
+Initially, the implementation of some of these schedules has to be previously agreed with the employee's representatives in the applicable collective bargaining agreements.
+Recently, Law n.
+23/2012 of June 25 has amended the Labour Code and the employer and the employees (directly of through its representatives) may agree on these flexibility schedules regarding to the working hours, even if not provided in any collective regulation.